Master's Degree Requirements

 - At least 3 units must be in ENVS

-- At least 9 units must be field methods, analytical methods, laboratory work (in ENVS and/or related departments), as approved by the Thesis Chair and Graduate Coordinator
+- At least 9 units must be field methods, analytical methods, laboratory work (in ENVS and/or related departments).

 - Up to 6 elective units may be taken as Credit/No Credit.
 ENVS 210 may be considered for 3 or more of these units.

 Thesis Units (6 units total)

-Once a student has advanced to candidacy (see "Advancement to Candidacy" below), they are required to complete a total of six (6) thesis units (ENVS 299 - Master's Thesis or Project) under the direction of the Thesis Chair and Graduate Coordinator.
-Students admitted as conditionally classified may be required to take additional prerequisite courses to fulfill departmental requirements.
+Once a student has advanced to candidacy, they are required to complete a total of six (6) thesis units (ENVS 299: Master's Thesis or Project) under the direction of the Thesis Chair and Graduate Coordinator.

 After advancing to candidacy, the focus of the program turns toward the completion of the Master of Science thesis.
 Conducting research and writing the thesis can be one of the most enjoyable, and yet one of the most difficult tasks, a graduate student undertakes.
 To facilitate student progress, the department requires that graduate students remain enrolled during the entire thesis process.